gh, we saw

 the Roman art at it finest.
 A small

-Zeus has solved a personal
+statue of Zeus has solved a personal

 mystery.
 I had seen numerous